 Local Temp Table

 Local temp tables are only available to the SQL Server session or connection (means single user) that created the tables.
 These are automatically deleted when the session that created the tables has been closed.
-Local temporary table name is stared with single hash ("#") sign.
+The local temporary table name is stared with a single hash ("#") sign.

 CREATE TABLE #LocalTemp ( UserID int, Name varchar(50), Address varchar(150) ) GO insert into #LocalTemp values ( 1, 'Shailendra','Noida'); GO Select * from #LocalTemp

-The scope of Local temp table exist to the current session of current user means to the current query window.
-If you will close the current query window or open a new query window and will try to find above created temp table, it will give you the error.
+The scope of Local temp table exists to the current session of the current user means to the current query window.
+If you will close the current query window or open a new query window and will try to find above-created temp table, it will give you the error.